davinderatgithub/optimized-row-format/sme_analysis_notebook.md

 ## Risk Assessment

-**CRITICAL RISK**: Data corruption makes extension completely non-functional
+**CRITICAL RISK**: Data corruption AND memory allocation failures make extension completely non-functional
-- All SELECT operations return garbage data
+- All SELECT operations either return garbage data OR crash the backend
+- Memory allocation request of 18,446,744,073,709,551,613 bytes (near UINT64_MAX) indicates severe integer overflow
-- Extension cannot be used for any purpose until fixed
+- Extension poses system stability risks and cannot be used for any purpose until fixed

 **High Risk**: Performance regression makes extension unusable for production
 - Even if data corruption is fixed, performance is 1000x slower than heap